bfriesen/RandomSkunk.Results/RandomSkunk.Results/README.md

 Maybe<int>.Fail().Or(456); // Success(456)
 ```

-### Else
+#### Else

 *Applicable to all three result types.*

-the source result if it is `Success`, else returns the specified fallback result.
+Returns the current result if it is a `Success` result, else returns the specified fallback result.

 ```c#
 Result<int>.Success(123).Else(Result<int>.Success(456)); // Success(123)